Dennis Hackethal’s Blog

 Great insight Dennis!
 Really proud to see an out of touch software engineer justify a way to berate Uber drivers as incompetent while simultaneously fighting online to dismantle the tax system that all but leaves people like them homeless.

-#54 · Connor (people may not be who they say they are) ·
+#54 · Connor (people may not be who they claim to be)

 Reply